cryptix/canvas/README.md

 gocanvas
 ========

-my simple canvas implementation with DrawLine and stuff
+my simple canvas implementation with DrawLine and stuff. initial code and ideas from @felixpalmer.